JussiRM/vivaldi-breeze-theme/readme.md

 - Lot of normal theming options in Vivaldi settings don't work with this theme enabled.
 - Vivaldi updates may break the theme if they change classnames/elements.

+## Disable Theme

+Simply remove the path from Vivaldi settings (Custom UI Modifications), then open a new window.